Dallas County Auditor’s Office

 The County’s Strategic Plan (2007-2017) addresses a long-term goal of converting from a capital structure which depends on tax-exempt debt to one that relies on cash.
 Debt financing for major projects is budgeted by commitment of a portion of the tax rate, a total of 4.5 cents per hundred is committed to combinded debt service and major capital development.
 As debt service from previously-approved bonds decreases, the increasing amount available from this tax rate provides money for major road projects, major building projects, and park and open space projects.

-Long term debt as reflected in the County's CAFR for the year ended September 30, 2013 is as follows:
+Long term debt for the year ended September 30, 2015 is as follows:

 Issuances in Detail